Dansby Swanson Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.44).
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.44).

 © 2023 Data Skrive.
 All rights reserved.